dgrisham/wenv/README.rst

 The advantages that stem from this tool being 'lightweight' go beyond the usual ideas of load time/etc. The art of shell scripting is slowly being lost to more integrated and high-level tools.
-While those tools definitely have their place, there are disadvantages to the lower resolution [*]_.
+While those tools might have their place (debatable), there are disadvantages to the lower resolution [*]_.
 The lightweight nature of the wenv project aims to achieve many of the advantages that higher level tools offer while staying at the level of abstraction of the shell.
 This means that wenvs require minimal understand on the user's part beyond shell scripting -- if you understand how shells work, then you're only a few steps from understanding how wenvs work.
 And if you don't understand how shells work, using wenvs can help